error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/README.md

 ---

+The demo script was numerically correct but the claim it illustrated was too strong: it assumed a full 1:1 mapping alpha_em/alpha_det ≈ N_emit/N0, which overshoots the observed ratio f_emit/f_obs (~1.0257 vs. ~1.103).
+The data indicate at most a partial coupling (effective beta ~0.25) or, more faithfully to our main pipeline, that the redshift is carried by GR×SR with a Schwarzschild-compatible Δ(M) correction rather than by a full 1:1 variation of alpha.
+In short: computation OK, interpretation too strong; our core results do not rely on that assumption and remain non-circular.

+---

 ## 📌 Overview

 The method reconstructs **effective mass** and predicts **redshifts** from the principle of **space segmentation**, using a universal scaling function that links gravitational behavior across micro and macro scales.